horizon-games/eth-state-channels-research/README.md

 ### Ethereum

 1. `cd ethereum/`
-2. `yarn testrpc` -- run in a separate terminal and import one of the private keys other than the first one into MetaMask
+2. `yarn ganache` -- run in a separate terminal and import one of the private keys other than the first one into MetaMask
 3. `yarn migrate`